-For services, training, or activities to be provided by project partners, the applicant must name the project partner that will provide the specific service in the program narrative, and include, as an attachment to the application, an MOU, Letter of Intent, or subcontract/subgrant describing the commitment from that organization to perform a specific service and the fee for the service or cost to the grant for each service.
-If services training, or other work are to be provided as in-kind match, pro bono, or at no cost to the grant, this must be clearly stated in the MOU, Letter of Intent, or subcontract/subgrant.
+For services to be provided by project partners, applicants must provide subcontracts/subgrants, Letters of Intent, or MOUs describing the commitment from that organization to provide the specific service(s) and the fee for the service or cost to the grant for each service.
+If services are to be provided as in-kind match, pro bono, government-subsidized programs, or at no cost to the grant, this must be clearly stated in the MOU, Letter of Intent, or subcontract/subgrant.

-Subagreements must be a fee-for-service agreement and submitted as one separate attachment to the application.
+Subagreements must be fee-for-service agreements and submitted as one separate attachment to the application.